TommasoVandermeer/JHSFM/README.md

 Finally, **some examples** are included to show how the model can be used in practice and how humans move following the HSFM.

 Note that this implementation of the HSFM differs from the original one in [[1]](#1).
-It implements a modification proposed in [[2]](#2) to introduce a sliding component in the repulsive forces and has a slightly modified torque equation in order for humans' orientation to direction of the sum of all forces (not only the goal attractive force as in the original one).
+It implements a modification proposed in [[2]](#2) to introduce a sliding component in the repulsive forces and has a slightly modified torque equation in order for humans' orientation to follow the direction of the sum of all forces (not only the goal attractive force as in the original one).

 ## Table of contents
 - [Installation](#installation)